 Selling To Hospitals – Entering the Twilight Zone

 If you are new to Healthcare, selling to healthcare organizations, especially selling to hospitals, can be very intimidating.
 My first meeting at a large hospital was terrifying.

-It wasn’t like going to a meeting at a bank.
+It certainly wasn’t like meeting with a bank.

-The executives spoke a language that was completely alien, using acronyms I had never heard.
+The executives spoke a language that was completely alien to me, using acronyms I had never heard.
 They discussed operational and financial issues that were Greek to me.

 It was like entering a parallel universe.